aimms/how-to/Articles/257/257-run-batch-commands-in-aimms-command-line-tool.rst

             print(log_file.read())
             log_file.close()

-        The example model used in this article can be downloaded here: :download:`model/StandAlone.zip`.
+        The example model used in this code snippet can be downloaded here: :download:`model/StandAlone.zip`.

 .. seealso::